Louisiana vs. Arkansas State NCAA Football Odds, Plays and Insights | October 21, 2021

 - Louisiana's games this year have hit the over on one of six set point totals (16.7%).

-- The Ragin' Cajuns have turned the ball over five times this season, three fewer than the Red Wolves have forced (8).
+- This year, the Ragin' Cajuns have five turnovers, three fewer than the Red Wolves have takeaways (8).

 - Find the latest spread and moneyline odds for Louisiana at SISportsbook.